zikula/core/INSTALL-1.4.md

 ###Command Line Installer

 *Note 1:* One common issue when installing is that the app/cache and app/logs directories must be writable both by the web server and the command line user.
-See Symfony's [Setting up Permissions](http://symfony.com/doc/current/book/installation.html#book-installation-permissions) to see potential solutions to this problem when installing from the CLI.
+See Symfony's [Setting up or Fixing File Permissions](http://symfony.com/doc/2.8/setup/file_permissions.html) to see potential solutions to this problem when installing from the CLI.

 *Note 2:* If you have `mod_suexec` installed for Apache the CLI will run into permission problems.
 (If you are not sure